For Nigerian women and girls, patriarchal norms, rampant violence, and poverty are obstacles they encounter in their daily lives.

 The Impact

-• 87% of women were involved in decisions about their child’s school attendance, compared to 27% at enrollment.
+• At graduation, an average of 86% of women were involved in decisions concerning themselves and their households, compared to 40% at enrollment.